The RVC has a successful record

 have gained significant relevant work experience of handling animals.
 This should

-include work in veterinary practice and where possible other animal
+include work in both veterinary practice and non-clinical environments.

 Is a Bachelor’s